kaleturgay/B4/README.md

 output/images/rootfs.tar
 ```

 Using buildroot alone generates all the required items such as MLO, u-boot.img, zImage, am335x-boneblack.dtb and rootfs.tar to start up BBB.
-As we do, you may apply the items separately.
-Hereby we use output rootfs.tar from buildroot, other items are provided by kernel and u-boot build.
+Hereby I use the output rootfs.tar from buildroot, other items are provided by kernel and u-boot build.

 **References**
 1. TI Beagle Bone - http://www.ti.com/tool/PROCESSOR-SDK-AM335X